sjcjoosten/amperspiegel/README.md

 #

 I put a GPL-3 license to get you started on using and modifying this software.
 For the license see the file LICENSE.
-I am the only contributer (as of Sept 2016).
-This means that if you need a less restrictive license (like BSD / Apache 2.0) you should just contact me, I'll probably be open to it.
+Since I am the only contributer, you can ask me for a less restrictive license (like BSD / Apache 2.0) if you need one.
+I'll probably be open to giving it to you.

 #
 # GETTING STARTED